Front-of-Package Labels now available for Canada.

 Another important component of nutrition labels is allergen information.
 Fortunately for consumers, allergen warnings on food labels are required by law.
 To protect consumers with any level of food allergies or sensitivities, the FDA developed regulations that require companies to create labels to list ingredients on all food and beverages.

 For certain foods that were grown or manufactured in a place where they may have been exposed to a popular allergen (i.e. peanuts, nuts, soy), it must be clearly displayed on the label that potential cross-contamination occurred.
-Cross-contamination of allergens needed to be stated as a “may contain,” to cover all bases.
-This is not only to keep consumers safe, but to legally protect food manufacturers should an incident occur.
+Cross-contamination of allergens needed to be stated as a “may contain” to cover all bases.
+This is not only to keep consumers safe but to legally protect food manufacturers should an incident occur.

-It’s Important to also tell people what they are consuming
+It’s important to also tell people what they are consuming

 In some cases, mostly small, family-owned businesses, food and nutrition labels aren’t required.
 This is likely due to the fact that the majority of items served at these restaurants are often homemade, unique to that specific establishment, and not mass-produced.
 Additionally, there are numerous laws that address the size and type of items that must be included.
 For example, in Canada, chains with more than 20 locations have to provide nutrition labels on all food items.
-However, just because these labels are not required across the board, doesn’t mean the importance of sharing nutrition information should be diminished.
+However, just because these labels are not required across the board doesn’t mean the importance of sharing nutrition information should be diminished.
 It’s important in these cases to always keep the consumer in mind, specifically those who have dietary needs or are simply interested in what they are consuming on a regular basis.

 How do you know what is required on a Nutrition Fact Label?

 Manufacturers’ responsibilities are constantly evolving with the introduction of new ingredients, trends, and regulations for preparing food for consumers.
-That said, it is more important than ever before that foodservice providers remain compliant and provide accurate nutrition information.
+That said, it is more important than ever before that food service providers remain compliant and provide accurate nutrition information.

 There are websites in place for each country that provide location-specific details on what must be included on a nutrition label.
 For instance, websites exist for Canadian, United States, and United Kingdom regulations.
 On each of these sites is a plethora of information valuable for food manufacturers to ensure they are staying compliant and operating in accordance with the latest regulations.
 However, so much information to sift through can be a daunting task, and it can be easy to miss small details.
 MenuSano is a solution that can help solve this problem.